sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.2.5 - TODO =

+* TODO Updating calls to add_query_arg to prevent any possible XSS attacks.
-* Fixed bug with paging links title attributes.
+* Fixed bug with fatal error in rare cases by rearragning order of plugin file includes.
 * Fixed bug with navigation links sometimes returning -1.
+* Corrected typo with paging links title attributes.

 = 2.2.4 - April 6, 2015 =